tvoul/azure-dynamic-monitor/README.md

 ## Logic App
-Setup an http triggered Logic App set the method to post.
+Setup an http triggered Logic App, set the method to post.
 Add a second step to send an email, you can use the information received to compose the email.

-This is meant to be generic, so it could be used by multiple instances of the same monitor function.
+This is meant to be generic, so it could be used by multiple instances of the monitoring function.

 #### JSON Schema
 ```